netdata/netdata/docs/netdata-for-IoT.md

 thousands of system and application metrics **per second** with just 1% CPU utilization of a single core.
 Its web server responds to most data requests in about **half a millisecond** making its web dashboards spontaneous, amazingly fast!

-Netdata can also be a very efficient real-time monitoring solution for **IoT devices** (RPIs, routers, media players, wifi access points, industrial controllers and sensors of all kinds).
+Netdata can also be a very efficient real-time monitoring solution for **IoT devices** (Raspberry Pis (RPis), routers, media players, wifi access points, industrial controllers and sensors of all kinds).
 Netdata will generally run everywhere a Linux kernel runs (and it is glibc and [musl-libc](https://www.musl-libc.org/) friendly).